Kimberlee97/tp/docs/UserGuide.md

 ### Viewing help : `help [topic | offline]`

-Opens the User Guide in your web browser.
+If you are unsure of the commands, use the `help` feature to open the User Guide in your browser.
 If the browser cannot be opened (e.g. blocked by the environment), a Help Window is shown so you can copy the link manually.
 If you do not have access to the internet, you can also open this Help Window manually which contains a summary of all available commands and usage examples!